-If you’re an avid beach goer, it’s likely you’re used to visiting beaches with glittering white sand.
-While these beaches are obviously beautiful, there is a whole other beach phenomenon you may be missing out on: black sand beaches!
+If you’re an avid beachgoer, it’s likely you’ve used to visiting beaches with glittering white sand.
+While these beaches are obviously beautiful, there is a whole other beach phenomenon you may be missing out on black sand beaches!
 These darkly-colored beaches are often formed as a result of lava and volcanic materials being broken down over centuries by the ocean.
 They are absolutely beautiful and can be found all over the world from Hawaii to New Zealand to California!
 Follow along for our guide to some of the world’s most beautiful black sand beaches.

 Most people envision long stretches of clear white sand when they think of Caribbean islands, but Saint Lucia is a tropical paradise with some gorgeous black sand beaches as well.
 Among the most highly recommended is Anse Chastanet, which is something of a hidden gem.
-Soufriere Beach, which has a highly variable amount of traffic, and Anse Couchon, hidden behind jungle undergrowth and edging on tranquil, has aquamarine waters which are perfect for snorkeling.
-Like the other Lesser Antilles, Saint Lucia is volcanic, but unlike nearby Martinque, Saint Vincent and Barbardos, the island is more mountainous, with its highest peak standing 3,120 feet above sea level, making for breathtaking scenery at any elevation.
+Soufriere Beach, which has a highly variable amount of traffic, and Anse Couchon, hidden behind jungle undergrowth and edging on tranquil, has aquamarine waters that are perfect for snorkeling.
+Like the other Lesser Antilles, Saint Lucia is volcanic, but unlike nearby Martinique, Saint Vincent, and Barbados, the island is more mountainous, with its highest peak standing 3,120 feet above sea level, making for breathtaking scenery at any elevation.

 Perhaps the most obscure entry on this list, Jeju is located in the Korean Strait, off the coast of South Korea.
 The island is volcanic and dominated by Halla Mountain, which has 360 satellite volcanoes.
 Associated with the mountain is a national park and a World Heritage site dedicated to the island’s lava tubes.
 Halla is also responsible for the volcanic soil and the black sand that forms Samyang Beach.
 Samyang’s darkly-colored dunes contrasted with crystal-clear waters make it popular with the locals; its proximity to Jeju City, the largest city on the island, doesn’t hurt either.
 Samyang’s sands are finer and softer than Jungmun beach, and as black sand is believed to have healing properties, Samyang is becoming increasingly popular.